 What is cyberbullying all about?

-Recently it seems there has been more sad news than happy news about technology and how it can be used to hurt other people.
+Sometimes it seems there is more sad news than happy news about technology, with the media reporting lots of stories about how technology can be used to hurt other people.
 You may have heard news reports about the impacts of cyberbullying and you may even have experienced cyberbullying yourself.
-From what young people are telling us at Kids Helpline, it is an ongoing issue.
+From what young people are telling us at Kids Helpline, cyberbullying is an ongoing issue.

 Bullying vs other types of conflict

 It's important to remember that not all fighting or arguing is bullying.
 It is normal to have times when you have conflict and arguments with people.
 So, it is important to learn how to deal with conflict.
 Bullying is different to having an argument or a fight.

 There are four things that can help you identify bullying over a normal argument between friends.
 Bullying is targeted and persistent behaviour that is intended to: